webhintio/hint/docs/contributor-guide/development-environment.md

 ```

 The testing takes a a bit to complete.
 If any tests fail, that
-likely means one or more parts of the environment setup didn't complete
+likely means one or more parts of the environment setup didn’t complete
 correctly.
 The upstream tests always pass.

 <!-- Link labels: -->